 Rates by credit score

 While California, Hawaii and Massachusetts prohibit the use of your credit score as an auto insurance rating factor, insurance companies in most states do take credit under consideration when rating a policy.
 Generally, the higher your credit score, the lower your premium will be.
-Based on our research, USAA offers lower premiums for drivers across the spectrum of credit tiers, but especially for drivers with lower credit scores.
-The premiums in the table below are average annual full coverage rates.
+Based on your credit situation and whether or not a provider factors it into your rate, one provider may offer more competitive rates than another.
+The best way to determine which fits your circumstances better is to obtain quotes and compare.

 Rates by age